Sunday, 24 February 2013

 Beinn Sgriol from Isle Ornsay

 Our objective was one of the villages, Suisnish, razed to the ground during the Highland clearances.
-The walk along a good track alongside Loch Slappin allowed us to be mesmerised by the views - Bla Bheinn, Rhum and then the whole Cuillin ridge revealed itself peak by peak.
-Suisnish was reached and after visiting the ruins of the old shielings, we had a break by the last remaining shepherd's cottage which had been occupied until 1960.
-It was a superb location as was the site of the old village facing the sea and the sun to the south-west, an aspect that also guaranteed prevailing winds.
+The walk along a good track alongside Loch Slappin allowed us to be mesmerised by the views - Bla Bheinn, Rhum and the mountains of the Cuillin ridge revealed themselves peak by peak as we distanced from Camas Malag.
+Suisnish was reached and after visiting the ruins of the old shielings, we had a break by the last remaining shepherd's cottage, which had been occupied until 1960.
+It was a superb location as was the site of the old village facing the sea and the sun to the southwest, an aspect that also guaranteed prevailing winds.
 Over 300 people were evacuated to make way for sheep and boats set sail from Sleat for Australia and Nova Scotia.
 Many died in transit and Sorley MacLean, a tireless chronicler of injustice and poverty, captures the devastation in his poem Hallaig.

 If it doesn't, I'll go to Hallaig,